datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## There is nothing on this earth more to be prized than true friendship. - Thomas Aquinas
+    ## Quality means doing it right when no one is looking. - Henry Ford

 ![](assets/footer.svg)